-- Be cautious with pumpkins: Remember to keep any lit pumpkins far away from pets both indoors and outdoors, and consider battery operated candles instead of real flames.
-Don’t forget throw your pumpkins away before they go off – mouldy pumpkins could make your pet sick if eaten!
+- Be cautious with pumpkins: Remember to keep any lit pumpkins far away from both indoor and outdoor pets and consider battery-operated candles instead of real flames.
+Don’t forget to throw your pumpkins away before they go off – mouldy pumpkins could make your pet sick if eaten.

 - Be mindful with decorations: Reaching for decorations can be tempting for our mischievous pets.
 Try to keep Halloween décor away from paws reach – your pet could easily swallow something harmful!

-- Make a den: Setting up a safe space for your pet to hide in when fireworks are going off, can help them feel more secure.
+- Make a den: Setting up a safe space for your pet to hide in when fireworks go off can help them feel more secure.
 Dogs often enjoy cosy dens, cats feel safer high up and small pets like to burrow under a big pile of warm hay!

-- Desensitise pets to noise: Playing fireworks noises quietly using sound CDs, while rewarding calm behaviour, can help pets become accustomed to the noise.
-Play them in the run up to firework season, to help them see fireworks as something they don’t need to be afraid of.
+- Desensitise pets to noise: Playing fireworks noises quietly while rewarding calm behaviour can help pets become accustomed to the noise.
+Play them in the run-up to firework season to help them see fireworks as something they don’t need to be afraid of.

 - Consider anxiety relief products: Anxiety relieving products containing pheromones are an effective way to help your pet stay calm during frightening times.